What We’re Doing

 The Train-the-Trainer Learning Collaborative will take place January 14, 2019 through May 17, 2019.

 FREE Full-Day Trainings

-The Core Curriculum for agencies and organizations working with children and families will be presented as a full-day training in each of the five regions of Wisconsin.
+The Core Curriculum for agencies and organizations working with children and families were initially presented as a full-day training in each of the five regions of Wisconsin.

 Train-the-Trainer Learning Collaborative

 Applications to participate in the Train-the-Trainer Learning Collaborative as an agency seeking trauma-informed organizational change were due December 17, 2018.